samfundev/KTANE-Mods/docs/tweaks.md

 ]
 ```
 `red`, `#FF0000`, `rgb(255, 0, 0)` and `hsv(0, 255, 255)` show four different formats but are all the same color.
 You can use a minus sign (-) to specify a range between colors.
 So `red-green-blue` would pick any color between red and green or between green and blue. `random` will be a random color every time.
+* <b id="settings-Holdables">Holdables</b> (Default: `{}`) - Swaps and hides the holdables in the setup room.
+Setting a holdable to `false` will hide it.
+Setting it to the name of another holdable will swap it with the default position of that other holdable.

 # Advantageous Features
 If you enable BombHUD, ShowEdgework, use a Mode other than Normal or a MissionSeed other than -1 you won't be able to set records on leaderboards or change your stats.